 It should go without saying: Safety first.

 If you're going to set forth to test your idea, do so safely.
-Don't risk your best client relationships, or expose your brand directly (Elon Musk apparently gets a pass at this).
+Don't risk your best client relationships, or expose your brand directly.

 If you're setting out to test risky new product ideas, take the needed legal and ethical precautions.
 This is especially true with new drugs and other health related products and services.